doudoulong/Minecruft-PT/README.md

 ## Minecruft-PT Client Setup

 ### Tunneling Socks Traffic
-On client virtual machine, open Firefox(or other browser).
-Open broswer network settings and find proxy part.
-Set manual proxy configuration as follows:
+Start Firefox on the user-host.
+Go to 'Settings --> Network Settings --> Mannual proxy configuration' and enter the following
 ```
 SOCKS HOST: 127.0.0.1
 Port: 9001
 ```
 And save.
-Then your broswer traffic is tunneling through Minecruft-PT.
+Now your broswer traffic is tunnelled through Minecruft-PT.

 ### Tunnel iPerf Traffic
 The iPerf mode is mainly used for collecting latency and throughput of Minecruft-PT.
 To start the iperf client, open a terminal and run